 Strategic Human Resource Management Education and Training Programs

-A variety of educational programs are available to prepare individuals for careers in strategic human resource management.
-General human resource programs with a specialization in strategic human resource management might be found at the bachelor's and master's degree levels.
+General human resource programs with a specialization in strategic human resource management can be found at the bachelor's and master's degree levels.
 Certificate programs also exist.
+Some programs allow to students to customize their study in this field through elective coursework.

 - Strategic human resource management